January 5, 2024

 • Approach Technology as a Tool to Enhance Productivity: Educators can emphasize that technology is a tool to enhance learning and communication rather than a constant source of distraction.

 • Establish Classroom Policies: Create clear policies regarding device use within the classroom.
-Check out our Classroom Tech Policy to bring this to your classroom in 2024!
+Pro tip: Check out our Classroom Tech Policy!

 • Encourage Dialogue: Foster an environment where students feel comfortable discussing their technology habits.
 This open communication helps in understanding individual challenges and concerns.